waldiez/react/README.md

 const isProd = import.meta.env.PROD;

 // the actions should be handled by other components
-// that use `Waldie` as a child component
+// that use `Waldiez` as a child component

 /**
  *OnChange